CopernicaMarketingSoftware/AMQP-CPP/README.md

 Let's take a closer look at one method in the Channel object to explain two other concepts of this AMQP library: flags and tables.
-The method that we will be looking at is the Channel::declareQueue() method - but flags and tables are used by many other methods in the Channel class as well.
+The method that we will be looking at is the Channel::declareQueue() method - but we could've picked a different method too because flags and tables are used by many methods.

 ````c++
 /**